Peponks9/merkle-tree-rs/README.md

 # Merkle Tree Library in Rust

-A production-ready Merkle tree library implemented in Rust with proof generation/verification, generic hash support, and comprehensive testing.
+A Merkle tree library implemented in Rust with proof generation/verification, generic hash support, and comprehensive testing.

 ## Features